-Parameters Hong Kong Edinburg Background • Gradual implementation of automatic charging system from 1980-1985 Status The trials during the early stages of a power transfer from the British colonial government.
-Fear of misuse of electronic monitoring system (Privacy) by the government for supervision and referendum by over 74 % of negative votes and rejecting the charging.
+Parameters Hong Kong Edinburg Background • Gradual implementation of automatic charging system from 1980-1985 Two cordon congestion zones were implemented in 2005 after the referendum.
+Revenues generated were used for the improvement of the public transport system Status The trials during the early stages of a power transfer from the British colonial government.
+Fear of misuse of electronic monitoring system (Privacy) by the government for supervision and Citizens rejected the charging referendum by over 74 % of negative votes and rejecting the charging.
+Not implemented.

-doubtful functionality Concerns Suspicion about the beneficial use of revenues generated Citizens were unconvinced about the reduction in congestion and improvement in the public transport system.
+doubtful functionality Concerns • Suspicion about the beneficial use of revenues generated • Citizens were unconvinced about the reduction in congestion and improvement in the public transport system.